 VOLUNTEER PROJECT SUMMARIES

 The core of the sample overseas school trip with PMGY to Bali will be centred around the volunteering schedule and making a positive impact in the local community.
-The core projects within the sample itinerary that students will be completing volunteer work in is wildlife rescue, teaching and childcare.
+The core projects within the sample itinerary that students will be completing volunteer work in are wildlife rescue, teaching and childcare.
 It is important to note that we also have medical volunteer opportunities in Bali.
-As a result, should you wish to tailor your volunteer schedule to include these aspects then this can easily be arranged.
+As a result, your volunteer schedule can be tailored to include these aspects.
 Consequently, the sample itinerary and volunteer options included within can be amended to a bespoke Bali expedition for your school.

 Childcare – In Bali, it can be difficult to afford a high standard of care or education for their children, particularly for families in the relentless farming and fishing industries.
 Therefore as a childcare volunteer in Bali, you can support struggling families and childcare centres.
 By complementing the work of local staff members we can ensure that these children receive the attention and support that they deserve.

 It has been suggested that pre-school years are the most important years of a child’s life and an ideal time for learning a foreign language.
 Above all, this makes time with international volunteers invaluable.
 Subsequently, as a childcare volunteer in Bali, you can focus on educating the children with very basic English skills.
 For example speaking and vocabulary, such as colours, shapes and animals.